SongProOrg/songpro.org/source/index.html.md

 !custom_attribute=value
 ```

 A custom attribute can be anything.
-These are mainly used by other apps that want to store additional attributes beyond the core set or are that specific to the app.
+These are mainly used by other apps that want to store additional attributes beyond the core set or are specific to the app.

 ### Sections